-Brendan Coffey has been at Bayne Sellar Ertel Carter since he began his articles in 2019.
+Brendan Coffey has been at Bayne Sellar Ertel Macrae since he began his articles in 2019.
 He was called to the bar in 2020 and has been practicing criminal defence since then.
-In his time at the firm, Mr. Coffey has worked with senior counsel on a number of matters, including cases involving impaired driving, sexual assault, aggravated assault, firearms-related offences, drug trafficking, and homicide.
-Mr. Coffey has appeared in both the Ontario Court of Justice and the Superior Court of Justice.
+He carries a mixed trial and appellate practice covering jurisdictions across the province.
+Brendan appears regularly in both the Ontario Court of Justice and the Superior Court of Justice.

 In addition to his own files, Brendan has worked with senior counsel on a wide range of matters dealing with sexual assault, drug trafficking, firearm-related offences, and homicide.